 I consider landscapes with weeds or plants that have re-seeded and haven't been pulled to be weedy.
 If you have gravel, making the gravel deeper (max.
 4") should reduce the reseeding.
-Other plants I consider weedy are those that are overgrown and haven't been cut back (remember cut at a joint) or that hang over the sidewalk, driveway, or street; plants that are dangerous to others e.g. visibility near a stop sign; plants that are causing walls to fail.
+Plants that are overgrown and haven't been cut back (remember cut at a joint) or that hang over the sidewalk, driveway, or street; plants that are dangerous to others e.g. visibility near a stop sign; plants that are causing walls to fail.